Icon for gfsd IntelliJ IDEA

 Implementing observability may be an overkill for small projects.
 But it sure is helpful for large ones.
 Read up on the basics of LLM observability & a list of the most useful tools: LLM observability: tools for monitoring Large Language Models

-Applying prompt engineering to optimize your prompts
+Applying prompt engineering to optimize prompts

 Prompts (the instructions you provide to the LLM) determine what kind of output you’ll get from your model.
 Prompt engineering refers to the practice of meticulously designing the prompts that produce optimal outputs that better suit your intents.